scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

 Modeling the PCA Shutoff App
 ############################
-The system for overseeing, and possibly shutting down, operation of a PCA infusion pump in a clinical setting is configured by a medical software application.
-The **app** interfaces with three medical devices: a PCA pump, a pulse oximeter, a capnography.
-The AADL models for these four components are described in this section.
+The system for overseeing, and possibly shutting down operation of a PCA infusion pump in a clinical setting is configured by a medical software application.
+This **app** interfaces with three medical devices: a PCA pump, a pulse oximeter, and a capnography.
+The AADL models that specify these four components are described in this section.

-The architectural analysis and design language (|AADL|) models real-time, embedded systems as a hierarchy of components using a component and connector architectural style.
+The architectural analysis and design language (|AADL|) models real-time, embedded systems as a hierarchy of components with a component and connector architectural style.
 The language supports the specification of data, control, and error flows, as well as both discrete and continuous behaviors.

-It brings with it a number of analysis capabilities...

-system can be divided into two broad
-classes: those that describe the app itself, and those that model the devices it interacts with to accomplish its goals.
+AADL and its extending **annexes** bring with them model analysis and simulation capabilities.

-The models that specify the app configured system can be divided into two broad
-classes: those that describe the app itself, and those that model the devices it interacts with to accomplish its goals.
+The models that specify the app configured shut-off system can be divided into two broad classes: those that describe the app itself, and those that model the devices it interacts with to accomplish its goals.
+The following subsections elaborate on each.

-The *PCA Shutoff App* is comprised of two software components interfacing with three medical devices: a PCA pump, a pulse oximeter, a capnography.

 Medical App Models